ronaldtech051/ronaldtech051/README.md

 ## Hello, there 👋

-I am a web developer with expertise in React/Next.js, TailwindCSS, Node.js, and database management.
+I am a web developer with expertise in React/Next.js, Vue.js/Nuxt, Angular, TailwindCSS, Node.js, and database management.
 I also have extensive knowledge in PHP, specifically Laravel and WordPress, as well as Python and Django.
 I have 10+ years of experience working on various web development projects.
 My focus has been on developing responsive and user-friendly web applications using modern technologies.
 I have worked with small startups as well as large corporations, and I am comfortable both as an individual contributor and as part of a team.
 Feel free to reach out if you have any questions or need assistance with your web development projects!